How to pay with your phone or watch in Europe?

 Beware of fraud!

-Some scammers do not hesitate to call or text consumers by masking their identity and pretending to be a trusted person.
+Some scammers don’t hesitate to call or text consumers by masking their identity and pretending to be a trusted person.
 This is known as "spoofing" or "smishing" (phishing by sms).
-In such frauds, the victim, believing that they are talking to their bank by phone or SMS, for example, agrees to give their bank card numbers and authorises the coupling with a payment service.
+In such frauds, the victim believes that they are talking to their bank by phone or SMS, for example.
+Therefore, they agree to give their bank card numbers and authorise the coupling with a payment service.
 Once the scheme has been carried out, the fraudsters can pay large sums of money with their smartphone in which the victim's bank card is stored.

 Tips:

-• Dispute fraudulent debits and ask your bank for a refund in writing within a maximum of 13 months (or 70 days for a fraudulent payment outside the European Economic Area).
+- Dispute fraudulent debits and ask your bank for a refund in writing within a maximum of 13 months.
+The delay is 70 days for a fraudulent payment outside the European Economic Area.

-• Keep as much evidence as possible to prove your good faith and to challenge your negligence if you have to take your case to court.
+- Keep as much evidence as possible to prove your good faith and to challenge your negligence.
+It will be useful if you have to take your case to court.

 What to do if you lose your phone or watch?